oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 The URI to the Status List Aggregation MAY be provided as the optional parameter `aggregation_uri` in the Status List itself as explained in [](#status-list-cbor) and [](#status-list-json) respectively.
 A Relying Party may use this URI to retrieve an up-to-date list of relevant Status Lists.

-## Status List Aggregation in JSON Format
+## Status List Aggregation Data Structure

 This section defines the structure for a JSON-encoded Status List Aggregation: